: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : loaded question - presenting a question that has a presumption of guilt built into it.

-: fear mongering - inducing fear or anxiety about an issue by exaggerating threats or by raising uncertainty and doubt through vague, unsupported warnings. : The statement raises fear by using loaded catchphrases like "defunding the police" and "open borders," which characterize the opposition as dangerous, while avoiding the complexity of the policies being discussed. more...
+: appeal to fear - inducing fear, anxiety, or uncertainty about an issue to shape how it is perceived or responded to. : The statement raises fear by using loaded catchphrases like "defunding the police" and "open borders," which characterize the opposition as dangerous, while avoiding the complexity of the policies being discussed. more...

 : honor by association - defending or championing cultural sacred cows to transfer the respect, authority, and prestige associated with those symbols onto oneself. : Loeffler defends law enforcement and emphasizes the respect it deserves, aligning herself with this revered institution while implicitly portraying Warnock as disrespecting it. more...